nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Staff <u>lists elderly contacts by priority (UC02)</u>.
 2. Staff inputs the NRIC or INDEX of elderly they want to delete.
-3. ContactMate deletes the elderly and and shows the updated list with the elderly removed.
+3. ContactMate deletes the elderly and shows the updated list with the elderly removed.

     Use case ends.